iesener/iesener.github.io/_portfolio/portfolio-2.md

 ### Figure 1: The Effect of Agitation on the Support for PKK
 <br/><img src='/images/agitation_results.jpg' width="500px">

-Please refer to the full <a href="https://osf.io/792eg/">manuscript</a> for further details on the measurement strategy and robustness checks.
+Please refer to the full <a href="https://osf.io/792eg/">manuscript</a> for further details on the measurement strategy and robustness checks, as well as the state oppression component of the survey.